emjun/covid_tracking/README.md

 *To be totally honest, I'm not sure this is a totally accurate operationalization of the original hypothesis, even without modeling capacity.*

-**Hypothesis B:** "Low numbers of tests would imply a faster rate of growth later in the positive cases curve" Tea program: hypo_b.ipynb
+**Hypothesis B:** "Low numbers of tests would imply a faster rate of growth later in the positive cases curve"
+- `hypo_b.ipynb`: Very similar to Hypothesis A, above.
+The main difference is that total number of tests, instead of positive test cases only, are considered.

-**Hypthesis C:** Higher testing rates is positively related to higher death count
+**Hypthesis C:** Higher testing rates is positively related to higher death count.

 Collaborators: Ben Zorn, Emery Berger